cedalion.geometry package

 cedalion.geometry.segmentation.cell_coordinates(volume, flat: bool = False)[source]

-Generate cell coordinates from a 3D volume.
+Generate voxel-centre coordinates from a 3D volume.

 Parameters: